Last Updated on December 17, 2025 by Hannah Stephenson

 With its diverse and dramatic scenery, Cape Town is nothing short of a photographer’s dream.
 From jaw-dropping viewpoints to gorgeous wine estates, the Mother City truly has it all.

 So if you want to up your ‘gram game while you’re here, I’ve rounded up the best Instagram spots around.
 These postcard-perfect places will have you in awe at the sheer beauty of this city.
-Three years after I first arrived, it still blows my mind on a daily basis!
+It’s been four years since I first arrived here, and it still blows my mind on a daily basis!

 1. Kloof Corner